syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/PullToRefresh-Events.md

 # Events

-The pulling event will be notified whenever the swipe gesture is started.
+The `Pulling` event will be notified whenever the swipe gesture is started.
 This event will notify the listener each and every time until the refresh content height exceeds.
-When we release the gesture from pullable content, Refreshing event will be triggered.
+When we release the gesture from pullable content, `Refreshing` event will be triggered.
 Now the refresh operation can be performed.
 Once the content is refreshed, we should set `SfPullToRefresh.IsRefreshing` to `false` to stop the animation.
+The `Refreshed` event will be triggered whenever we set `IsRefreshing` is `False`. using this event we can end the progress animation after content is refreshed.

 There are three built-in events in the PullToRefresh control namely: